 45. Choose the right times.
 Similarly, you’ll want to choose the best times to post.
 Monitor your performance across multiple times, and learn which hours are best for interactions with your followers.

 46. Automate with caution.
 Automation is popular in social media because it can keep you consistent and save you time, but automating too much can make your feed seem impersonal and pre-programmed.
-Try to maintain a balance if you choose to use automation platforms.
+Try to maintain a balance if you choose to use marketing automation platforms.

 47. Take lessons from other successful engagements.
 Did you have a post that earned lots of comments?
 Do your followers publish content that earns lots of likes and shares?
 Take lessons from each of these instances and incorporate them into your own campaign.